microsoft/Azure-Edge-Solutions-Lab/Edgezone-QSR Demo/README.md

 `kubectl create -f edgezone-deployment.yaml`

-## 5. Modify Store 1 deployment
+## Step 3.
+Modify Store 1 deployment
 Open the `edge-deployment.yaml` file and update the `<path-to-container>` and `<name-of-secret-required-if-container-pull-needs-username-password>` with the values you created for all applications in section 3.

 Go to the edge K8s cluster and run the following command to deploy `Flask App`, `edgeAI` and `Point of Sale App` -

 `kubectl create -f edge-deployment.yaml`

-## 6. Validate E2E Solution Working
+## Step 4.
+Validate E2E Solution Working
 Run the following command on your edge K8s cluster to get the IP address to access the frontend UI/UX

 `kubectl get svc --all-namespaces`